Experimental Demonstration of a Quantum Controlled-SWAP Gate with Multiple Degrees of Freedom of a Single Photon: Acknowledgments

 \section{Acknowledgments}

-This work is supposed by the the National Natural Science Foundation of China (Grant Nos.
-11534008, 11804271 and 91736104), Ministry of Science and Technology of China (2016YFA0301404) and China Postdoctoral Science Foundation via Project No. 2020M673366.
+This work was in part supported by the National Natural Science Foundation of China (Grant Nos.
+11534008, 11804271, 91736104 and 12074307), Ministry of Science and Technology of China (2016YFA0301404) and China Postdoctoral Science Foundation via Project No. 2020M673366.